 In addition to national holidays, ESN students have short breaks in between the 12-week sessions.
-Please consult the 2022 Calendar for specific dates.
+Please consult the 2023 Calendar for specific dates.

-2022 CALENDAR
+2023 CALENDAR

-Date Event

-January 24-26 Placement Test,

-Registration, &
+Placement Test, Registration, & Orientation First Day of Classes

 Orientation

-January 27 First Day of Classes
+First Day of Classes

-Winter 2022
+January 2023

-April 15 Good Friday -
+Good Friday - No

+Classes

+End of January 2023

+Testing, Registration,

+& Orientation

+First Day of Classes-

+May 2023

+Memorial Day - No

+Classes

+Juneteenth Day - No

+classes

+Independence Day -

 No Classes

-April 21 End of Winter 2022

-May 16-17 Testing, Registration, &

-Orientation

-May 18 First Day of Classes

-14 20 Spring 2022

-May 30 Memorial Day -

-7 20 No Classes

-June 20 Juneteenth Day observed- No Classes

-7.7.4

-July 4 Independence Day -

-4 12 No Classes

-August 12 End of Spring 2022
+End of May 2023

-September 7-9 Testing, Registration, &
+Testing, Registration,

-C 4 12 Orientation
+& Orientation

-September 12 First Day of Classes Fall 2022
+First Day of Classes

+September 2023

-September 26 Rosh Hashana -
+Rosh Hashanah - No

-September 20 No Classes
+Classes

-October 5 Yom Kippur -
+Yom Kippur - No

-October 5 No Classes
+Classes

-November 11 Veterans Day -
+Veterans Day

-1,0,0,0,000 No Classes
+observed - No Classes

-November 24-25 Thanksgiving -
+Thanksgiving -No

-No Classes
+Classes

-December 9 End of Fall 2022
+End of September

+2023

-STUDENT CONDUCT & OTHER PROTOCOLS
+STUDENT CONDUCT